getsentry/gitbot/README.md

 By default, the development set up will push changes to [getsentry-test-repo](https://github.com/getsentry/getsentry-test-repo) (which is only available to the productivity team members).

-To test against another repo you can use the env variable `DEPLOY_REPO` in order to point to a different repo you have write access to.
+To test against another repo you can use the env variable `GETSENTRY_REPO` in order to point to a different repo you have write access to.
 In order for this to work, such repo needs `bin/bump-sentry` and `cloudbuild.yaml` from the getsentry repo.

 ## Testing changes